Biodiversity is essential – not a luxury or a left-wing hobby.

 There is still hope.
 This week, the UN Biodiversity Convention is being held in Egypt, led by Dr. Cristiana Paşca Palmer.
 Her goal is to have an ambitious agreement ready in 2020 to turn the tide.
 The immensity of this challenge was demonstrated earlier this month when Norway, together with Russia and China, blocked the formation of the world's largest nature reservation in Antarctica.
 With such friends, nature doesn't need enemies.

 Nature reservations are an important solution, but not the only ones.
 The way in which we operate agriculture and animal husbandry must become more sustainable.
 This means: stop the import of cattle feed for which rainforest is cut down, levy a higher tax on meat, and make agriculture in developing countries more efficient without poisoning nature, and yes – we also need to think of a solution of how wolf and man can live together.

 A healthy balance between predators, grazers, plants, and insects is essential to guarantee our food supply, clean drinking water and fresh air going into the future.
 Biodiversity is not a luxury or left-wing hobby, but essential for the survival of animals and humans.

 A shimmer of hope: the forest of one tree can still be saved, if Pando is surrounded by a fence that excludes the deer.
 The question is, however, what the solution for the rest of the planet should look like.
 How do we protect it, not against hungry deer, but against the glutton that is called man?

-This text first appeared in Klassekampen on 23 Nov 2018
+This text originally appeared in Klassekampen on 23 November 2018